Fishing magnate known as 'The Codfather' to plead guilty - Business - NZ Herald News

 NEW BEDFORD, Mass.
-(AP) " Federal prosecutors say a Massachusetts fishing magnate known as "The Codfather" has agreed to plead guilty to federal charges of evading fishing quotas and smuggling money to Portugal.
+(AP) " The Massachusetts fishing magnate known as "The Codfather" is scheduled to plead guilty to federal charges of evading fishing quotas and smuggling money to Portugal.

-The U.S. attorney's office said Wednesday that Carlos Rafael has a change of plea hearing scheduled for March 16.
+The U.S. attorney's office says Carlos Rafael has a change of plea hearing scheduled for Thursday.

 Rafael is the owner of one of the nation's largest commercial fishing operations, with more than 30 vessels in his fleet, 44 commercial fishing permits and the Carlos Seafood business in New Bedford.